ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshInterface.md

 ![Nanostack inside Mbed OS](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/nanostack_in_mbed_OS.png)

-- <a href="/docs/v5.7/reference/mesh.html" target="_blank">Mbed Mesh API</a> controls and initializes Nanostack on Mbed OS.
+- [Mbed Mesh API](/docs/v5.7/reference/mesh.html) controls and initializes Nanostack on Mbed OS.
     - Security settings.
     - Channel configuration.
     - Connection and reconnection logic.
-- <a href="https://github.com/ARMmbed/mbed-os/tree/master/features/FEATURE_COMMON_PAL/nanostack-hal-mbed-cmsis-rtos" target="_blank">nanostack-hal-mbed-cmsis-rtos</a> implements Platform API for Mbed OS.
+- [nanostack-hal-mbed-cmsis-rtos](https://github.com/ARMmbed/mbed-os/tree/master/features/FEATURE_COMMON_PAL/nanostack-hal-mbed-cmsis-rtos) implements Platform API for Mbed OS.
     - An internal event handler is initialized when the stack starts.
     - The event handler is running in its own thread.
 Not visible for users.
-- <a href="https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface" target="_blank">NanostackInterface</a> class implements the network stack abstration for the socket layer.
+- [NanostackInterface](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface) class implements the network stack abstration for the socket layer.
     - Initializes the RF driver.
 See [Providing RF driver](#providing-rf-driver-for-mbed-os-applications).

 In Mbed OS, Socket API hides the differences between the networking stacks.
 Users will only use one of its high level APIs: